-The Company generally determines the fair value of its real estate-related securities by utilizing third-party pricing service providers.
+The Company's investments in real estate debt are reported at fair value.
+The Company's investments in real estate debt include commercial mortgage-backed securities ("CMBS") and residential mortgage-backed securities ("RMBS").
+The Company generally determines the fair value of its investments by utilizing third-party pricing service providers.
 In determining the value of a particular investment, the pricing service providers may use broker-dealer quotations, reported trades or valuation estimates from their internal pricing models to determine the reported price.
-The pricing service providers' internal models for real estate-related securities usually consider the attributes applicable to a particular class of security (e.g., credit rating, seniority), current market data, and estimated cash flows for each class and incorporate deal collateral performance such as prepayment speeds and default rates, as available.
-On April 1, 2020 the entire Investments in real estate-related securities portfolio was transferred into Level 2 from Level 3 primarily due to increased price transparency.
-As of December 31, 2020 and December 31, 2019, the Company's investments in real estate-related securities are classified as Level 2.
+The pricing service providers' internal models for real estate-related securities usually consider the attributes applicable to a particular class of security (e.g., credit rating or seniority), current market data, and estimated cash flows for each class and incorporate deal collateral performance such as prepayment speeds and default rates, as available.